Clark T. Rogerson Student Research Award

-To apply: Complete the application form, being sure to include and attach all items listed above, in electronic format as a single PDF file.
+Complete an application, being sure to include items 1-3 listed above.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith- Rogerson Application).

 Confidential letters of reference should be sent separately to: email@example.com.
-The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Rogerson-Jackson Letter).
+The letter of reference file name should be as follows: the last name of applicant_”award name”_referee_letter (e.g. Smith_Rogerson_Jackson_Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.

 Indirect cost is not allowed on MSA awards.